 Just prior to the cross, Jesus had a conversation with the Father about those the Father had given to Him—His disciples.
 This prayer gives us a rare opportunity to hear Jesus talk to the Father about us.
 The prayer is full of truths too numerous to ponder in one chapter.
 We’ll focus on just a few statements such as, “This is eternal life, that they may know you, the only true God, and Jesus Christ whom You have sent” (John 17:3).

 We think of eternal life as living forever, yet that is not what the passage says.
 “Eternal life,” Jesus said, is “knowing God the Father.”
 But, how is it possible to know the unseen God?
 We can’t, apart from Jesus!
 He stated plainly, “No one comes to the Father except through me” (John 14:1-6).
 He also said, “If you have seen me, you have seen the Father” and “I and the Father are One” (John 10:30-38).
 And furthermore, “No one has ever seen God.
-The only one, himself God, who is in closest fellowship with the Father, has made God known (John 1:14-18).
+The only one, himself God, who is in closest fellowship with the Father, has made God known” (John 1:14-18).

 Romans 8:14-16